Into Music: The Greatest Band You’ve Never Heard – Chapter 14

 “Aye son, I believe I am.”

-We all jumped out and looked around.
+We all jumped out and looked around the pitch.
 Duck herding, kids jumping around with Shetland ponies and guys with big red hairy noses slapping coos on the arse.
 Pretty sure I didn’t sign up for this.

 “Get the contract out,” said Billy.
 “What does it say?”

-I start reading.
-“It says that ‘I, Gregor MacLeod, hereby agree that White…blah blah blah…forty five minute set…blah…expenses only…on stage at 6pm…Claggan Park, Fort William.”
+I started reading.
+“It says that ‘I, Gregor MacLeod, known herewith as ‘The Promoter’, hereby agree that White…blah blah blah…forty five minute set…blah…expenses only…on stage at 6pm…Claggan Park, Fort William.”

 “What…?” said Gordon, his face turning red.